Makafui-Kwawu/Customer-Churn-Prediction/README.md

 ## Project Structure📂

-- `code/`: Contains the dataset used for analysis and the Jupyter notebook detailing the data exploration, preprocessing, and model building steps.
+- `Data/`: Contains the dataset used for analysis.
+- `Customer_Churn_Prediction/`: the  Jupyter notebook detailing the data exploration, preprocessing, and model building steps.
 - `article/`: Holds project-related article.
 - `customer churn analysis.pbix`: The file for the deployed Power BI dashboard.
 - `LICENSE`: Project license.